Peter Pace

 Peter Pace (born November 5, 1945) is a retired United States Marine Corps general who served as the 16th chairman of the Joint Chiefs of Staff.
 Pace was the first Marine officer appointed as chairman and the first Marine officer to be appointed to three different four-star assignments; the others were as the sixth vice chairman of the Joint Chiefs of Staff from October 1, 2001, to August 12, 2005, and as Commander-in-Chief, U.S. Southern Command from September 8, 2000, to September 30, 2001.
 Appointed chairman by President George W. Bush, Pace succeeded U.S. Air Force General Richard Myers on September 30, 2005.

 Secretary of Defense Robert Gates announced on June 8, 2007, that he would advise the President to not renominate Pace for a second term.
 Pace retired from the Marine Corps and stepped down as chairman on October 1, 2007.
 He was replaced by Chief of Naval Operations Admiral Michael Mullen.

 Early life and education

-Pace was born on November 5, 1945, in New York City's Brooklyn to Italian American parents (from Noci) and raised in Teaneck, New Jersey, graduating from Teaneck High School in 1963.
-He received his commission in June 1967, following graduation from the United States Naval Academy.
+Pace was born on November 5, 1945, in New York City's Brooklyn to Italian parents from Noci and raised in Teaneck, New Jersey, graduating from Teaneck High School in 1963.

+He entered the United States Naval Academy as a midshipman in 1963.
+He earned a varsity letter in soccer and graduated on 7 June 1967 with a degree in mechanical engineering.
+Upon graduation, Pace received his commission as a second lieutenant in the Marine Corps.
+His choice to become a Marine was influenced, in part, by his older brother Simone, who graduated from the Academy two years ahead of him and became a Marine.
+(His brother saw combat in Vietnam, where he earned a Silver Star and a Purple Heart.)

 He also holds a Master of Business Administration degree from George Washington University.
-Pace currently resides in McLean, Virginia; he is married to Lynne Pace, whom he met as a midshipman.
+Pace currently resides in Charlotte, North Carolina; he is married to Lynne Pace, whom he met as a midshipman.
 They have a son, also named Peter, and a daughter, Tiffany.
 Pace is a Roman Catholic.